Websoft9Archive/ansible-redis/docs/admin-configfile.md

 ## Get configuration items

-run the command: `CONFIG GET *` to list all configuration items
+run the command `CONFIG GET *` to list all configuration items

 ```
   127.0.0.1:6379> CONFIG GET *